astronomo94/astronomo94.github.io/README.md

 ⋅⋅1.
 Ordered sub-list
 4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

 ⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
+* Unordered list can use asterisks, or minuses, or pluses
-- Or minuses
-+ Or pluses

-[You can use numbers for reference-style link definitions][1]

 Or leave it empty and use the [link text itself].